fedora-infra/freeipa-fas/README.md

 The `ipa stageuser-add` command is extended in the same way.

+Stage user plugin ensures that a stage user does not have the same login or email address as another user (active, staged, or deleted).

 The group add, modification, and find commands have an additional option ``--fasgroup``.